inxilpro/Wordpress-Domain-Mapping/readme.txt

 == Description ==
 This plugin allows users of a WordPress MU site to map their blog to another domain.

-The user should go to Manage->Domain Mapping where they can add or delete domains.
+The user should go to Tools->Domain Mapping where they can add or delete domains.

 Remote login is not included in this release.
 A user can be logged in on the main site but not logged in on the domain mapped one, or may even be logged in as another user.